Section Links

 The group purchases their own batting, but are always looking for donations of scrap material that can be used to create new quilts.

-The groups meets in the lounge on the second and fourth Tuesdays of each month at 9 a.m.
+The groups meets in the lounge on the first and third Tuesdays of each month at 9 a.m.
 They frequently bring a light lunch and work until early afternoon.

 Click here for pictures of the quilters.

 Members of St. Timothy Lutheran regularly bring much-needed non-perishable foods for the Allentown Area Ecumenical Food Bank.
 The Sunday School children each bring an item as part of their weekly offering.
-Last year we supplied over 150 bags of groceries to the Food Bank.
+Each year we supply over 150 bags of groceries to the Food Bank.
+Additionally, team members provide packing services for the food bank on the 5th Wednesday of the month (when that occurs) to pack an average of 90 bags per session for needy people.
+The team is known at the food bank as the “Fast Packer Team.”

 Christmas Ingathering